 If you like these dairy-free cookies, you may also like these recipes:

 Dairy-Free Cookies Recipes

-1. Chocolate Chip Marshmallow White Bean Cookies – Gluten Free Daddy
+1. Flourless Chocolate Chip Marshmallow White Bean Cookies – Gluten Free Daddy

 Yes, these are made with navy beans!
 Think about it, how could a gluten-free cookie get any better?
 They couldn’t.
 The beans make it so you don’t need flour plus they make them really moist and give them a lot of protein.
 Better yet they look like “normal” chocolate chip cookies.
 That is really important especially for children because they won’t eat anything that doesn’t look like they think it should.